oxc-project/javascript-parser-in-rust/docs/lexer.md

 :::caution
 I still remember the first time I opened up the specification and went into a little corner and cried in agony because it feels like reading foreign text with jargons everywhere.
-So head over to my [guide on reading the specification](/blog/ecma-spec) if you are getting lost.
+So head over to my [guide on reading the specification](/blog/ecma-spec) if you ever get lost.
 :::

 ### Identifiers and Unicode